1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features Of The 1938 Wheat Penny

-This coin has a plain edge and a diameter of 19 mm.
+This coin has a plain edge and a diameter of 19 mm, with a weight of 3.11 grams.
 It was struck in the traditional pre-war alloy of 95% copper and 5% tin and zinc, giving it a distinctive rich reddish-brown color when new.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)